unicef/publicgoods-toolkit/docs/adoptability.md

-DPGs, that possibility very much exists, and this should be taken into account when evaluating both a particular DPG and your own current capacity for taking advantage of that opportunity (for more on the latter point, see the note about possible future work on assessing internal capacity below).
+DPGs, that possibility very much exists, and this should be taken into account when evaluating both a particular DPG and your own current capacity for taking advantage of that opportunity (for more on the latter point, see the note later in this chapter about possible future work on assessing internal capacity).

 The evaluative question being asked here is: "What routes does the project have for us to convert our own usage, and